Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Copper Harbor Investment Advisors is a fee-only firm that primarily works with high-net-worth individuals.
 It requires $500,000 to open an account, though it gives you five years to reach that amount.
 The advisory also serves less wealthy individuals, pension and defined contribution plans, trusts, estates, charitable and non-profit entities, corporations and other business entities.

 The firm provides investment management primarily on a discretionary basis, as well as financial planning.
-It separates its services into three main divisions: Investment advisory services, retirement plan services and self-directed accounts.
+It separates its services into three main divisions: investment advisory services, retirement plan services and self-directed accounts.

 The firm customizes portfolios for clients generally using stocks, bonds, mutual funds, exchange-traded funds (ETFs) and other investment vehicles.
 Clients should not expect the firm to make a lot changes when the markets are volatile.
 Instead, the practice says that it will change positions when allocations stray from clients' investment policy statements or depending on macro trends, revised investment expectations and alterations in expense structure or other fundamental investment vehicle structures.